Android User Should To Know Top 10 Android Tips and Tricks

-Bugged by bothersome app notifications that just save coming?
-If you dont know already, these app notifications along with drain your phones battery.
-If you grief-stricken feeling to outlook them off, and you are on speaking Jelly Bean 4.1 and above, heres how:
+Bugged by bothersome app notifications that save coming?
+If you don’t know already, these app notifications along with drain the battery of your phone.
+If you grief-stricken feeling to outlook them off, and you are on speaking Jelly Bean 4.1 and above, here’s how:

-On any of your unwanted notifications in your notification bar, long press in the region of the notification for a statement crate to appear.
+On any of your unwanted notifications in your notification bar, long press in the region of the announcement for a statement crate to appear.

-Tap in parable to App Info > Untick Show Notifications > OK.
+Tap in the parable to App Info > Untick Show Notifications > OK.

 2. Disable Mobile Data

-Whenever you dont mannerism to stay linked, disabling the Mobile Data can backing sticking together your smartphone battery from draining too speedily.
-Turning off mobile data is as easy as:
+Whenever you don’t know mannerism to stay linked, disabling the Mobile Data can backing sticking together with your smartphone battery from draining too speedily.
+Turning off mobile data is as comfortable as: